A Double Delight for Bharat Rasayan Shareholders!

 Key Dates and What to Watch Next

-| Event | Expected Timeline |
+| Event | Status | Date/Timeline |

-| Bonus share credit/distribution | Around December 23, 2025 |
+| Deemed Allotment of Bonus Shares | Confirmed | December 15, 2025 |

 Impact on Bharat Rasayan Share Price and Market Sentiment

-- Growth in agrochemical exports
+- Growth in agrochemical exports and international demand.

-- Margin stability amid input cost pressures
+- Margin stability amid input cost pressures.

-- Seasonal demand for crop protection products
+- Seasonal demand for crop protection products.

 We interpret it as:

-- A move to increase accessibility and attract retail investors
+- A move to increase accessibility and attract retail investors.

-- A reflection of financial strength and operational confidence
+- A reflection of financial strength and operational confidence.

-- A step toward enhancing liquidity and visibility in the market
+- A step toward enhancing liquidity and visibility in the market.

 However, we also highlight the importance of data-driven investing.